kdeldycke/e107-importer/readme.txt

 * Mails can be sent to each user to warn them about their new password.
 * Static pages can be set as private.
 * Simplify the import process.
-* Some little UI imporvements.
+* Some little UI improvements.

 = 0.6 =
 * Render content according user's preferences.